mbdavid/LiteDB/src/content/docs/Expressions.md

 weight: 5
 ---

 Expressions are path or formulas to access and modify the data inside a document.
 Based on the concept of JSON path (http://goessner.net/articles/JsonPath/), LiteDB supports a similar syntax to navigate inside a document.
-A path expression always returns a `IEnumerable<BsonValue>`.

 `BsonExpression` is the class that parses a path expression and compiles it into a Linq Expression to be evaluated by LiteDB.

-- Path starts with `$`: `$.Address.Street`, where `$` represents the root document
+- Path starts with `$`: `$.Address.Street`, where `$` represents the root document.
+The `$` symbol are optional and default in document navigation (`Address.Street` works too)
 - Int values are defined by `[0-9]*`: `123`
 - Double values are defined by `[0-9].[0-9]`: `123.45`
-- Strings are represented with a single quote `'`: `'Hello World'`
+- Strings are represented with a single/double quote: `'Hello World'`
 - Null is represented by `null`
 - Bool is represented using `true` or `false` keywords.
 - Document starts with `{ key1: <value|expression>, key2: ... }`